As Goes the Black Belt, So Goes Georgia

-This is the second in a series of interviews, in which we will ask rural candidates, elected office holders, political consultants and organizers what lessons are to be learned from the 2024 General Election.
+This is the second article in a series of stories and interviews in which we ask rural organizers, elected office holders and political strategists what lessons are to be learned from the 2024 General Election.

 McCants describes himself as a “conservative Democrat” and identifies as a Blue Dog.
 The Blue Dog Coalition is a largely rural caucus of moderate Democrats in the House of Representatives.
 It is led by Reps.
 Marie Gluesenkamp Perez (Wash.-3), Jared Golden (Maine 2) and Mary Peltola (Alaska-at large), all three of whom represent House districts that Trump won.
 At its peak in 2009, the caucus boasted 54 members.
 It now has 11.
 Politico reports that the Blue Dog Caucus was “decimated in the 2010 election and has since drifted ideologically from pro-corporation centrists to pro-worker populists.”